p3palazzo/comparative-histories/paper.md

-Of course, many of the early assumptions of classical *Bauforschung* went on to be refuted, most notably Durm's reconstruction of the wooden Doric entablature after Charles Chipiez [@durm:1910baukunst;
-@chipiez:1876histoire.
-For a convincing building archaeology of the rise of the Doric order, see @barletta:2009origins].
-Since the 1950s, archaeological stratigraphy has contributed a great deal to the current methodological makeup of building archaeology and to the near complete abandonment of stylistic analysis as a means of dating buildings
+Of course, many of the early assumptions of classical *Bauforschung* went on to be refuted, most notably Durm's reconstruction of the wooden Doric entablature after Charles Chipiez.[^1] Since the 1950s, archaeological stratigraphy has contributed a great deal to the current methodological makeup of building archaeology and to the near complete abandonment of stylistic analysis as a means of dating buildings